WHAT IS A KOREAN BODY SCRUB?

 She rinses the dead skin away, using hot water, and keeps scrubbing, hopefully until nothing more comes.
 This can take a while if it’s your first Korean scrub — or you might need two visits.

-A Korean Body scrub also includes a fresh cucumber mask, a thorough hair wash, and a rinsing with milk and honey, which is nourishing for the skin.
+Add a body treatment with fresh cucumber mask, a thorough hair wash, and a rinsing with milk and honey, which is nourishing for the skin to your Korean body scrub.

 We use water, scrubbing mitts and milk because it’s gentler on the skin and gets a better results.
 The scrub helps with the whole detoxification process by “opening up the pores for a deep clean,” and “With the improved blood circulation, the skin is healthier.”